leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

  * `lakefile.lean` contains the configuration that `lake` needs to build the application.
  * `lean-toolchain` contains an identifier for the specific version of Lean that is used for the project.

-Additionally, `lake new` initializes the project as a Git repository and configures it to ignore intermediate build products.
+Additionally, `lake new` initializes the project as a Git repository and configures its `.gitignore` file to ignore intermediate build products.
 Typically, the majority of the application logic will be in a collection of libraries for the program, while `Main.lean` will contain a small wrapper around these pieces that does things like parsing command lines and executing the central application logic.
+To create a project in an already-existing directory, run `lake init` instead of `lake new`.

 By default, the library file `Greeting.lean` contains a single definition:
 ```Lean